kaletikiran/cbs/README.md

 # cbs
-Core banking solution in python
+# CBS App

+Bank simulation project which emulate most of the actual functions of Core banking solution(CBS)